leonuz/leonuz.github.io/_posts/2022-04-03-Mysterious-Broadcast.markdown

-thanks, [FITSEC Team](https://floridatech.campuslabs.com/engage/organization/fitsec) for the excellent CTF.
+Thanks [FITSEC Team](https://research.fit.edu/fitsec/) for the excellent CTF.

 For fun and knowledge, always think out of the box! :)